← Back

 Software Ecosystem CUDA (Dominant) JAX/TensorFlow ROCm (Growing)

-Heterogeneous computing is already here, and the trajectories are converging.
+Mixed fleets are already normal, and the lines are getting blurrier.
 GPUs keep adding matrix hardware and memory tricks, while TPUs keep adding software layers.
-AMD's MI300X, Cerebras, and Groq show the range, but the core trade-off remains: flexibility vs efficiency.
-The gap is narrowing, but the trade-off does not disappear.
+AMD's MI300X, Cerebras, and Groq show the range.
+The useful question is not which accelerator is wiser in the abstract.
+It is whether the workload, compiler stack, interconnect, memory footprint, and fleet economics line up.